 Number of graduates in 2015 year - 3 460

 Strong position in university rankings

 We are the only university in Lodz to have a place among the national top ten universities in the Perspektywy magazine university ranking.
-The University ranks fourth in the Best Technical University category.
+The University ranks sixth in the Best Technical University category.

-As one of the biggest universities in the country, TUL plays an important role in increasing the economy’s competitive edge not only in the Lodz region but also on the national and international arenas.
-TUL's Technology Transfer Center together with its Technology Transfer Office provide support for effective cooperation of the academic community and business.
-This is an example of creativity and initiative in research as well as in transfer and commercialization of advanced technologies and solutions.
+As one of the biggest universities in the country, TUL plays an important role in increasing the competitive edge of the regional as well as national and international economy.
+TUL's Technology Transfer Center provides support for effective cooperation of the academic community and business.
+This is an example of creative thinking and creative activity in research as well as in the transfer and commercialisation of advanced technologies and solutions.

 Lodz University of Technology welcomes the entire local community and offers the opportunity to benefit from the knowledge and experience of the University's academic staff, facilities and laboratories.
 Programmes of education take into account specific needs of each group of students, from juniors to seniors.